Malinalco: History

 The Franciscans were the first to arrive and begin the evangelization process, followed by the Dominicans.
 However, it was the Augustinians who stayed and built the monastery from which evangelization would center.
 This monastery was originally called San Cristobál but later the named was changed to Divino Salvador.
 After the construction of the Temple of the Divino Salvador, neighborhood chapels were constructed in the various parts of town.
 It is likely that these chapels started out as simple thatched roof structures.
 During the colonial period, a communal water supply system was developed, taking advantage of the natural water flows in the box canyon that surrounds the town.
 The Jalmolonga Hacienda was one of the economic focuses of the area, which was part of the Rodriguez encomienda.
 Later, when the Jesuits came, they took over this hacienda, which was productive enough to support many of the expenses of the San Pedro and San Pablo College located in Mexico City.
 When the Jesuits were expelled in the 18th century, this land was eventually sold to the Count of Regla, Manuel Romero de Terreros.

-During the Mexican War of Independence, José María Morelos y Pavon came through here in 1813, signing a document acknowledging the local indigenous laws regarding agricultural practices, and demanding the withdrawal of an ecclesiastical request to send money to Spain to fight the French.
+During the Mexican War of Independence, José María Morelos y Pavon passed through in 1813, signing a document acknowledging the local indigenous laws regarding agricultural practices, and demanding the withdrawal of an ecclesiastical request to send money to Spain to fight the French.
 While Benito Juárez and the liberals won the Reform War in 1861 against the conservatives, conservatives in the Malinalco area continued to fight for a while from the mountains.
 When the Reform Laws were applied against the Monastery of the Divino Salvador, it continued to operate as a monastery for a while, although the state owned the land and buildings.

 Due to its proximity to the state of Morelos, Malinalco was Zapatista territory during most of the Mexican Revolution.
 Malinalco put itself under the command of General Genovevo de la O starting in 1911.
 By 1913, Zapatistas and troops loyal to Venustiano Carranza both claimed this area.
 During the regime of Victoriano Huerta, Malinalco stayed loyal to the Zapatistas, despite government efforts to eradicate the rebels.